Listed below are issues you may encounter when working with the portal and some recommended solutions.

 My web map contains a layer that is no longer available, and an error appears when I load the map.
 How do I remove this layer so that I can replace it with another one?

 This happens because the map displays the zoom levels of the current basemap, for example, the World Topographic basemap.
-To see the additional zoom levels in the basemap you've added, save your map, close the Map Viewer page (for example, go to the Gallery), and reopen the map.
+To see the additional zoom levels in the basemap you added, save your map, close the Map Viewer or Map Viewer Classic page (for example, go to the Gallery), and reopen the map.
 The additional zoom levels appear.
 You need privileges to create items to save your map.

-Map Viewer can't display layers in a map without a working basemap because the basemap establishes the coordinate system of the map.
-Once you save a map with a basemap, Map Viewer only uses that basemap; it doesn't revert to a default basemap if yours is unavailable.
+Map Viewer Classic (formerly known as Map Viewer) can't display layers in a map without a working basemap because the basemap establishes the coordinate system of the map.
+Once you save a map with a basemap, Map Viewer Classic only uses that basemap; it doesn't revert to a default basemap if yours is unavailable.
 You can repair your map by using a different basemap as long as the spatial reference of the unavailable and new basemap are the same.
 For basemaps that are tile layers, the tiling scheme of the unavailable and new basemaps must also be the same.
 Repair your map by choosing a different basemap from the gallery or using the URL parameter basemapUrl.

 When I add an OGC WMS or WMTS layer to my map, I get an error that says the layer's coordinate system doesn't align with that of the basemap.